mikeumus/eloquent-javascript-with-mikeumus/chapter3_md.md

 ### Bean counting

-You can get the Nth character, or letter, from a string by writing "string".charAt(N), similar to how you get its length with "s".length.
+You can get the Nth character, or letter, from a string by writing `"string".charAt(N)`, similar to how you get its length with `"s".length`.
 The returned value will be a string containing only one character (for example, "b").
-The first character has position zero, which causes the last one to be found at position string.length - 1.
+The first character has position zero, which causes the last one to be found at position `string.length - 1`.
 In other words, a two-character string has length 2, and its characters have positions 0 and 1.

-Write a function countBs that takes a string as its only argument and returns a number that indicates how many uppercase “B” characters are in the string.
+Write a function `countBs` that takes a string as its only argument and returns a number that indicates how many uppercase “B” characters are in the string.

-Next, write a function called countChar that behaves like countBs, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase “B” characters).
-Rewrite countBs to make use of this new function.
+Next, write a function called `countChar` that behaves like `countBs`, except it takes a second argument that indicates the character that is to be counted (rather than counting only uppercase “B” characters).
+Rewrite `countBs` to make use of this new function.

 ``` javascript
 // Your code here.